regine/meltmodel/index.md

 ---
 layout: front_page
 title: DEBaM and DeTIM
-subtitle: Two Distributed Surface Mass Balance Models
+subtitle: Two Distributed Glacier Surface Mass-Balance and Discharge Models
 repo: http://github.com/fmuzf/melt_mod
 ---

 Overview
 --------
-Welcome to the homepage of two open source glacier mass-balance and discharge
+Welcome to the homepage of two open source glacier surface mass-balance and discharge
 models:
-- Distributed Energy Balance Model (DEBaM)
+- __D__istributed __E__nergy __Ba_lance __M__odel (DEBaM)
-- Distributed Enhanced Temperature Index Model (DeTIM)
+- __D__istributed __E__nhanced __T__emperature __I__ndex __M__odel (DETIM)

-The models compute glacier mass balance (ablation and accumulation) and discharge, with hourly to daily resolution.
+The models compute glacier surface mass balance (ablation and accumulation) and discharge, with hourly to daily resolution.
 The mass balance model is fully distributed, i.e. calculations are performed for each grid cell of a digital elevation model.

-- __DEBaM__ computes surface melt by an energy balance approach.
-In addition, subsurface temperatures, water content and percolation can be computed by a one-dimensional multi-layer snow model that is forced by the surface energy balance.

-- __DeTiM__ offers various temperature index methods approaches.
 Discharge is calculated from the water provided by melt plus liquid precipitation by three linear reservoirs corresponding to the different storage properties of firn, snow and glacier ice.
 Discharge simulations are optional, i.e. the mass balance model can be run independently of the discharge model.
 Glacier retreat may also be modeled using a simple volume-area scaling.
+In addition, DEBaM can compute subsurface temperatures, water content and percolation by a 1-D multi-layer snow model that is forced by the surface energy balance.

-Minimum data requirements are a digital elevation model and hourly or daily air temperature and precipitation data.
+Minimum data requirements are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, humidity and shortwave incoming radiation (DEBaM).

 The models were initially developed by Regine Hock in the mid 1990s and have been continuously expanded since.
 The subsurface module has been added in 2006 by Carleen Tijm-Reijmer, Utrecht University.

+- __DEBaM__ computes surface melt by an energy balance approach.

+- __DETIM__ offers various temperature index methods approaches.

 Download
 --------